Gaia House residential retreat

 1 – 15 November ♦ 15 – 29 November

-If you wish to join the waiting list, please scroll down and complete the application form at the bottom of the page.
+We have limited spaces for both two-week long periods, if you wish to apply please do so by completing the application form at the bottom of the page.

 Teachers